shubham12412/countries-info/greek-history/Classical_Greece.md

 ***5th century BC***

+0) ***one might consider that the first significant event of this century occurs in 508 BC, with the fall of the last Athenian tyrant and Cleisthenes' reforms.***

 1) ***Ionian Revolt of 500 BC, the event that provoked the Persian invasion of 492 BC.
 The Persians were defeated in 490 BC.***